Level 3 plus schools

 - Within each cohort, students should maintain strict personal hygiene and physical distancing.

-- Masks must be worn by all students in Year 7 and above, at all times, indoors and outdoors.
+- Masks are required to be worn by all students in Year 7 and above when indoors.

 - These measures will enable secondary school students and teachers to return to their normal timetable.